Model-free Analysis of Dynamic Trading Strategies: Model-free scenario simulation

+The paths generated in this way have $\delta-$excursions whose properties mimic those of $S$, without requiring prior knowledge about $S$.
+By construction this leads to a regenerative process recurrent at zero, thus satisfying Assumption \ref{ass.regenerative}, and as $T\to \infty$ we recover the law of the data generating process $S$.

-We tackle the shortcomings of the OU model by using our non-parametric scenario simulation approach to evaluate the quantities of interest as described in Table \ref{table:nonparametric}: we decompose the empirical path into $\delta-$excursions and generate scenarios by random pasting of such empirical $\delta-$excursions.
-Figure \ref{fig:pasting} shows a typical sample path generated in this manner, for $\delta= \sigma$.
-By construction, paths generated in this way retain the roughness properties of the observe path as well as the empirical distribution of heights and durations of $\delta-$excursions.
+{Figure \ref{fig:pasting} shows sample paths generated using the non-parametric scenario simulation method with the KO-PEP signals during 2007-2020; see the details of the signal construction in Section \ref{sec:behavior}.
+We construct sample paths with four randomly sampled $\delta$-excursions (see Figure \ref{fig:pasting} {\bf Left} for the case of $\delta=\sigma$ and Figure \ref{fig:pasting} {\bf Right} for the case of $\delta=2\sigma$).
+By construction, paths generated in this way retain the roughness properties of the observed path as well as the empirical distribution of heights and durations of $\delta-$excursions.}